 Finding burr comb in your hive is not a big problem.
 This common issue can be handled easily with routine hive maintenance.

-Can you completely stop bees from building burr comb?
+Can you completely stop bees from building wax in unwanted places?
 No, not unless your hive components fit perfectly.

 Remove excess wax while the problem is small and always check carefully to ensure the queen is not in danger.